comp-bio-master/exam_1/README.md

 	* On line 4 of `exam1_solutions.sh`, copy and paste your working line of code (do not indent).
 	* Save the changes you made to `exam1_solutions.sh` then take a snapshot of your Exam 1 repo dir with git.

-6. Take your line of code from question 5 and save it into a variable named `MostWidespreadSpecies`
+6. Copy and modify your line of code from question 5 to save the output into a variable named `MostWidespreadSpecies`

+	* Do not change line 4
 	* On line 6 of `exam1_solutions.sh`, copy and paste this question and make it a comment
 	* On line 7 of `exam1_solutions.sh`, copy and paste your working line of code (do not indent).